benschem/ev-tours-website/README.md

 The site will be built and output to the `public` folder.

+To see what's happening in the build step, check out `/eleventy.config.js`

 ## 📤 Deployment

 You can deploy to any static hosting provider.
 Here's how to deploy with Netlify: